hyundai-robotics/doc-hi6-operation/2-operation/7-user-key/1-user-key-region.md

 ﻿# 2.7.1 Switching of the User Key Area

-Touch the `[user key]` button on the R button bar of the Hi6 teach pendant screen until the desired area appears.
+Touch the `[user key]` button on the R button bar of the ${cont_model} teach pendant screen until the desired area appears.
 Then, the menu button area will be switched to the user button area.
 In the user key area, the key signal output function and the spot application function are assigned and provided by default.

 ![](../../_assets/tp630/user-bar/user-bar.png)